-As the 2013 Campus Campaign kicks off, committee members are reminding employees that it’s always time for UALR and every gift, like every employee, is vitally important.
+As the 2013 UALR Campus Campaign kicks off, committee members are reminding faculty and staff that it’s always time for the University of Arkansas at Little Rock and every gift, like every employee, is vitally important.

-To underscore that point, Chancellor Joel E. Anderson and his wife, Ann, have donated $1,500 for to match new donor gifts, dollar for dollar.
+To underscore that point, UALR Chancellor Joel E. Anderson and his wife have donated $1,500 for a fund to match new donor gifts, dollar for dollar.

 Anderson said UALR’s faculty and staff play an important role in the success of the university’s annual fundraising efforts.